You can get started for free with one or more Sandbox databases straight away. No trial period, credit card or upfront commitment required.

 You can create and delete databases as you need, as prices are pro-rated by the day.
 At the end of every month, your spend will be calculated based on how many days each of your databases has been running.
 We will then collect one single payment from the card on file or pre-paid funds on the account.

-Non-profit and educational organizations are be eligible for discounts.
+Non-profit and educational organizations are eligible for discounts.
 We also offer discounts to customers that do upfront payments.
 If you’d like to discuss a discount, please contact us.

 There are no hidden extra costs like one-time setup or cancellation fees.
 We don’t charge for support or data transfers (unlimited).